-Dr Sara Abalde-Cela is a Research Fellow at the International Iberian Nanotechnology Laboratory (INL) in Braga, Portugal (2019-now).
+Dr Sara Abalde-Cela is a Staff Researcher at the International Iberian Nanotechnology Laboratory (INL) in Braga, Portugal (2019-now).
 She works at the Department of Life Sciences, within the Medical Devices group.
-The research project she is involved at focuses on the development of microfluidic platforms for the detection of cancer cells, as a continuation of her Marie Curie project (2017-2019).
+The research project she is involved in focuses on the development of microfluidic platforms for the detection of cancer cells, as a continuation of her Marie Curie project (2017-2019).
 The goal of her project is to develop a real-time and on-chip method for circulating tumour cell detection based on Surface enhanced-Raman scattering (SERS) spectroscopy.

 - L. Wu, A. Garrido-Maestu, J. R. L. Guerreiro, S. Carvalho, S. Abalde-Cela, et al.,